telerik/ajax-docs/controls/treeview/data-binding/overview.md

 * **DataMember** property: If the data source is a **DataSet** and **DataMember** is set, then the **RadTreeView** is bound to the **DataTable** with the respective name in the **DataSet**.
 If **DataMember** is not set, the **RadTreeView** is bound to the first **DataTable** in the **DataSet**.

-* **DataFieldID**property: This is the field name from the data source used to uniquely identify each row.
+* **DataFieldID** property: This is the field name from the data source used to uniquely identify each row.
 This field is required when [binding to hierarchical data]({%slug treeview/data-binding/binding-to-hierarchical-data%}).

-* **DataFieldParentID**property: This is the field name from the data source used to identify the row for the parent node.
+* **DataFieldParentID** property: This is the field name from the data source used to identify the row for the parent node.
 This field is required when [binding to hierarchical data]({%slug treeview/data-binding/binding-to-hierarchical-data%}).

-* **DataTextField property:**This is the field name from the data source that populates each Node's**Text** property during binding.
+* **DataTextField** property: This is the field name from the data source that populates each Node's **Text** property during binding.

 * **DataValueField** property: This is the field name from the data source that populates each Node's **Value** property during binding.

-* **DataNavigateUrlField**property: This is the field name from the data source that populates each Node's **NavigateUrlField**property during binding.
+* **DataNavigateUrlField** property: This is the field name from the data source that populates each Node's **NavigateUrlField** property during binding.

 * **DataBind** method: Call this method after you have set the aforementioned properties when binding at runtime.
 This method is mandatory for binding at runtime.

->note If you need to map additional fields from the Data Source to properties of the **RadTreeView** Node, you can use the **[NodeDataBound event]({%slug treeview/data-binding/using-additional-columns%})** .
+>note If you need to map additional fields from the Data Source to properties of the **RadTreeView** Node, you can use the [NodeDataBound event]({%slug treeview/data-binding/using-additional-columns%}).
 >